 Are grinding sounds from my sump pump bad?

 If your sump pump is making odd grinding noises, call a technician to have it checked out as soon as possible.
 The main cause that your sump pump is grinding is an issue with the impeller.
 Your pump’s impeller creates a centrifugal force inside the sump pit, creating a vortex of water that sucks the water down while new water fills the center.

 If there’s a grinding sound coming from your sump pump there’s a chance that your impeller is either grinding against its base or the sides of the pit.
 Calling a technician from Clover Contracting can help you check if this is, in fact, the main cause of the sound.
 However, there is also the possibility that your impeller is jammed.

 Regardless of the main cause of the grinding, catching it early can check and make sure that you don’t need to replace it right away.
 Whatever’s causing it to jam or act strangely can be fixed in time.

 As with most motors, your pump’s motors are bound to be loud.
 However, if it seems to be much louder than normal, you should check it out or have a professional do it.

 The most likely cause of the loud motor sounds is that the pump is more than likely an older model.
 Plastic or PVC sump pumps are typically older materials used for them, and are a good sign you need to replace it.
 With a newer model installed, you should no longer hear the loud motor.

 Why is my sump pump so loud? — Takeaway

 If you live in an area prone to flooding, a sump pump is a highly beneficial appliance you can have.
 It easily gets rid of any water that may find its way into your basement and prevents any structural damage from happening.

-That’s why, in the case that you hear abnormal sounds coming from your sump pump, it’s a good idea to call Clover Services and get it checked out.
+That’s why, in the case that you hear abnormal sounds coming from your sump pump, it’s a good idea to call Clover Contracting and get it checked out.